-Two thoughts loop through my head as I recover from an appendectomy here in Mexico.
-The first is that I’m glad I have Mexican friends.
-The second is that I’m glad I speak Spanish.
-The latter could also be written as a dependent clause.
+Two thoughts looped through my head as I recovered from an appendectomy in Mexico.
+The first was how glad I was to have Mexican friends.
+The second was that I spoke some Spanish.
+The latter statement could also be written as a dependent clause.

 A good part of my rabble-rousing during my stay was experimental.
-I want to see what one does should he/she be dissatisfied and some part of the process.
-I want to experience what steps to take should one ever need to complain in Mexico.
+I want to see what one does should he/she be dissatisfied or needs help, and how staff would react to be able to report it back to you.

-In Mexico, my Mexican friends showed up unannounced and without permission with bags of fruit and vegetables.
-They stayed and cut the fruits and vegetables up to be more ready for cooking.
-They did this without asking if I wanted them to do it or where the knives and cutting boards were.
+In Mexico, my Mexican friends showed up unannounced and without permission.
+They came with bags of fruit and vegetables.
+They cut them up to be more ready for cooking and did all this without asking if I wanted them to do it or where the knives and cutting boards were.

 Mexico has some foods we aren’t used to in the U.S. Some I didn’t even know if I needed to peel.
-They told me the best way to eat and prepare them, and what their nutritive qualities are far more efficiently than Google ever could (as if I were in the mood for doing Google research).
+They told me the best way to eat and prepare them, and what their healing qualities were far more efficiently than Google ever could (as if I were in the mood for doing Google research).
 While I never would have bought unfamiliar fruit after an operation myself, when someone buys and delivers it to your kitchen, then shows you what to do with it and why it’s good for you, using it takes on a urgency.

 If you lack Spanish, you probably won’t ever be put in a life-threatening situation because of it.
-Medical professionals speak enough English for their jobs.
+Most medical professionals speak enough English for their jobs.
 When you arrive to the hospital, it is international law that they need to provide an interpreter if you need one.

-However, when I told nurses doing routine things that I did speak Spanish, I could see palpable relief on their faces, a switch from being formal to being able to talk to me normally, although I did have to inject an occasional “mas despacito,” por favor,” (a little more slowly, please) when they really got going.
-I repeated things back to them when I was unsure, things like when I could actually drink water.
+However, when I told nurses doing routine things that I did speak Spanish, I could see palpable relief on their faces, and they switched from being formal to being able to talk to me normally, although I did have to inject an occasional “mas despacito,” por favor,” (a little more slowly, please) when they really got going.

 Once home, Spanish enabled me to call a pharmacy and have my medications delivered.
 Without the Spanish, I would have had to actually put on real clothes and drag myself to the pharmacy.
-Although one of the drugs was a controlled substance, I was able to talk them into delivering it anyway.
+One of the drugs was a controlled substance.
+I was able to talk them into delivering it anyway.
 When they first said no, I just kept asking in different ways (“Maybe I should explain the details of my operation to you!
 Why I can’t sleep?
 Let me describe my scar!”)
 Eventually I wore them down (just like old boyfriends).

 View from rehab at home...I was able to put up with it.